About Redwood

-Redwood is a city in Warren County, Mississippi.
+Redwood is an unincorporated community in Warren County, Mississippi.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Key landmarks in Redwood include the historic St. James Church, which has served the community for over a century, and the nearby Lake Washington, a popular spot for fishing and recreational activities.
 The town is also part of the larger Delta region, which is renowned for its rich cultural heritage and agricultural significance, particularly in cotton production.
 Historically, Redwood played a role in the development of the Mississippi Delta's economy, particularly during the early 20th century when the cotton industry was booming.
 The town's economy has evolved over the years, but agriculture remains a vital component, contributing to the local economy and community identity.
 Residents often gather for events at Redwood center, a strong sense of community pride and engagement.